 ‘Krasnodar & Golden rectangle’, Malevich 1917 |

-SUPREMATISM, the Russian Suprematist art movement in style characteristics, definitions, history facts and meaning; with artist & founder, Malevich
+Suprematism explained – the Russian Suprematist art movement, in style characteristics, history and meaning

 - Malewitsch (from now on written as Malevich, ed.) says…’It is the experience of the speed of a plane, which was looking for an expression, a form and this caused the plane to come into existence.
 The plane was not built to take letters from Berlin to Moscow, but to give expression to the irresistible urge to create a form for the experience of speed’.